Rodrigo Moya (photographer): Photojournalism career 1955 to 1967

 This career took Moya all over Mexico and to countries such as Panama, Ecuador, Haiti, Cuba, the Dominican Republic, Guatemala and Venezuela.

-He covered political unrest throughout Latin America in the 1950s and 1960s, and was the only Latin American photographer to cover the invasion of the Dominican Republic by the United States.
+He covered political unrest throughout Latin America in the 1950s and 1960s, and was the only Latin American photographer to cover the 1965 invasion of the Dominican Republic by the United States.
 In 1966 he traveled to the Venezuelan jungles of Sierra de Falcón to photograph a guerrilla movement there led by Che Guevara, invited by the soldiers themselves.
 This resulted in a series called Guerrillas in the mist, originally published in The Guardian.

-Moya's first trip to Cuba was in 1964 with writer Froylán Manjarrez and cartoonist Rius to capture the Cuban Revolution for a book which was never written.
+Moya's first trip to Cuba was in 1964 with writer Froylán Manjarrez and cartoonist Rius to capture the Cuban Revolution for a book that was never written.
 Over four weeks he took mostly photographs for newspapers.
 However, on the last day of the trip, they were granted an interview with Che Guevara, and Moya did a series of nineteen portraits of the revolutionary at the Central Bank of Cuba.
-One notable photo from this series is El Ché melancólico (Melancholy Che), showing Che Guevara smoking a cigar, with a sad-like expression.
+One notable photo from this series is El Che melancólico ("Melancholy Che"), showing Che Guevara smoking a cigar, with a sad expression.
 It is one of two iconic photos of Che Guevara.

 While working as a photojournalist, he did street photography on the side.
 When on assignment one camera was for taking the pictures for the job and the other for those for his interest and not of those for the newspapers.
 During all of this time, Moya continued to develop his photography skills on his own.